MidgardOS/midgardos.github.io/docs/MidgardOS/CreateBuildUser.md

 | --- | --- | ---: |
 | [<<](./FormatAndMount.md) | [HOME](./README.md) | [>>](./SetEnvironmentVars.md) |

+# Section 1 - Preparation

-# Creating the Build User
+## Creating the Build User

 During the creation of the build environment, a non-privileged user other than root should be used for most tasks.
 When something calls for elevated privileges, the `sudo` command will be used to elevate rights to the superuser account.
 To simplify and standardize the build process for MidgardOS, run the following command to create the non-privileged `builder` user: